 VPN services are very popular nowadays as they provide easy access to already configured VPN servers, available on hundreds of locations, 24 hours a day.

-All you need to do is to install a VPN application and connect to a desired server or location.
+All you need to do is to install a VPN application and connect it to a desired server or location.
 Some times, you may choose the level of encryption, the VPN protocol, the communication port.

 Freemium or premium services are the way to go when it comes to online privacy or security.
 Freemium VPN services are built to promote their paid versions, and they come with certain limitations.
 However, most of them can be trusted.